Donate to American Red Cross here.

 Therefore she, Fares and others say the PA itself should be dismantled.
 Fares says the PLO should resume its leadership role.

-What amazes me are all the lefties around the world who support Arafat, and a regime that most Palestinians know and declare is oppressive and corrupt.
+What amazes me are all the lefties around the world who support Arafat, and a regime that most Palestiniansknow and declare is oppressive and corrupt.
 But they know better what's best for Palestinians than Palestinians do.
 That's entirely different than making that complaint about the Israeli or American administrations, of course.
 Virtue makes right.
 Er, left.

-8/12/2002 05:02:00 AM |permanent link| | Main Page | Other blogs commenting on this post | 0 comments
+8/12/2002 02:02:00 AM |permanent link | Main Page | Tweet |

 FLY ME TO THE MOON, just not from the US, if you're an Israeli diplomat.